This website may contain affiliate links and we may be compensated (at no cost to you!).

 Bring your camera and get ready some of the most picturesque views of this gem of Colorado!

 1. Hike Garden of the Gods on foot

 Garden of the Gods has over 12 designated trails in the park.
-Trails range from the very easy to moderate in difficulty.
+Hiking tours and trails range from the very easy to moderate in difficulty.

 Pick up a free full-color trail map at the Garden of the Gods Visitor & Nature Center information desk.